 Arranging a connection to your property

-If your home or business is already connected to the energy network (electricity wires and gas pipelines), your connection will be arranged when you contact your retailer to set up your contract and account with them.
+If your home or business is already connected to the energy network (electricity wires and gas pipelines) your connection will be arranged when you contact your retailer to set up your contract and account with them.
 You may be charged a fee for this.
-You should ask your retailer about this when you speak to them.
+You should ask your retailer about costs when you speak to them.

-If you are using this opportunity to think about changing your retailer, see our page on switching retailers for additional information.
+If you are using this opportunity to think about changing your retailer refer to Switching retailers for additional information.

-It’s a good idea to begin the process well in advance, as the time it will take to connect your property will depend on the type and complexity of the connection.
+It’s a good idea to begin these processes well in advance as the time it will take to connect your property will depend on the type and complexity of the connection.